 Typically, the employment assessment process will include one or more of the following:

-On-Line Skills Assessment: The On-Line Skills Assessment is often the first test part in the selection process, and is used to assess how prepared candidates are to assume the responsibilities and duties of a particular job.
+Online Skills Assessment: The online Skills Assessment is often the first test part in the selection process and is used to assess how prepared candidates are to assume the responsibilities and duties of a particular job.
 The assessment typically consists of a number of multiple-choice questions with several possible responses.
 The candidates are to choose the correct response to the question.

 The skills assessment is designed to assess candidates’ knowledge of specific areas that are considered important to a particular type of job (e.g., knowledge of the industry, candidates' general cognitive abilities, or candidates' skills in responding to job-related circumstances).